| | All About IRAs

 earnings portion of the distribution, and then only to the extent that your

-distribution exceeds the total amount of all contributions that you have made.
+distribution, plus all previous distributions, exceed the total amount of all contributions that you have made.

 Another advantage of the Roth IRA is that there are no

-required distributions during your life.
+required distributions during your lifetime.
 You can

-put off taking distributions until you really need the income.
-Or, you can
+put off taking distributions until you really need the income, or you can

 leave the entire balance to your beneficiary without ever taking a single